fanxin-cug/CS61A-Su19/README.md

 ## B站视频
 https://www.bilibili.com/video/BV1nJ41157p6

+## 课程简介
-The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.
+The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.  简介

 In CS 61A, we are interested in teaching you about programming, not about how to use one particular programming language.
 We consider a series of techniques for controlling program complexity, such as functional programming, data abstraction, and object-oriented programming.